eru2024/laskarai-mlt-recommendationsystem/laporan_submission.md

 2. **user_df** — provides user demographic information such as:
    - `User_Id`: Unique user identifier (1–300).
-   - `Location`: User locations with 28 distinct values, some possibly inconsistent.
+   - `Location`: User locations with 28 distinct values, some possibly inconsistent of user's location name.
    - `Age`: User age ranging from 18 to 40 years, with a mean of 28.7.

 3. **rating_df** — captures user feedback through: